GabrieleMaurina/KingGen-Langs/README.md

 * [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repo
 * Create a new [branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches) with the name of the language you are intending to translate.
 The name must be in English and must be lowercase (e.g. russian, german, italian, spanish...)
 * Switch to the newly created branch
-* Copy the file en_us.txt and rename it according to the language locale (e.g. ru_ru.txt, de_de.txt, it_it.txt, es_es.txt...).
+* Copy the file en_us.txt and rename it to match the locale of the language you want to translate into (e.g. ru_ru.txt, de_de.txt, it_it.txt, es_es.txt...).
 The file name must be lowercase
 * Edit your newly created file.
-Replace the english part with your translation.
+Replace the English part to right of the character "=" with your translation.
 Do not change the structure of the file!
 * Save
 * [Commit](https://github.com/git-guides/git-commit) and [push](https://github.com/git-guides/git-push)
 * Create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)